The Six Elements of Self-Esteem Building

 Many people tell me that they are unhappy with their job because they can’t seem to achieve success no matter how hard they try.
-I always ask them if they are doing what they really care about and believe in.
+I always ask them if they are doing what they really care about and believe in themselves.
 In many cases, people realize that they are not happy with their job because it is the wrong kind of work for them.
 Once they change jobs and start doing something that they really enjoy, something that is more consistent with their innermost convictions, they start to make real progress and get a lot of satisfaction out of their work.

 The third element in self-esteem building involves having successful experiences.
 Once you have set your goals and standards, it is important that you make them measurable so that you can keep score of your small and large successes along the way.
 The very act of setting up a goal, breaking it down into smaller parts, and then completing those parts makes you feel like a winner and causes your self-esteem to go up.
 But remember that you can’t hit a target you can’t see.
 You can’t feel like a winner unless you clearly lay out the standards by which you are going to measure your success and then achieve those standards.